LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-ingesting-dynamo-db-tables.md

 ## Prerequisites

-- You have a Github account - you can [create one][github_signup] yourself using your Hackney email
-- You have been added to the 'LBHackney-IT' team - you can request this from Rashmi Shetty
+- Ensure you have completed the pre-requisites in our [getting set up guide][getting_set_up].
 - You have an engineer in the account where the Dynamo DB instance is who can create an IAM role for you in that account.

-## Creating a role in the account where the Dynamo DB instance is
+## Creating a role in the account where the Dynamo DB instance is located

 You will need someone who has access to the account where the Dynamo DB tables live to help with this.
 They will need to create two roles, for both our pre-production and production AWS accounts.
 The roles will both need to have a trust policy that looks like this.
-One will hold the pre-production account number and one the production account number.
+One will hold the pre-production account number and the other one, the production account number.
 ```
 {
     "Version": "2012-10-17",